IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 <!-- ### Object module -->

-SGDK offers an object pool.
+SGDK offers a data structure called an object pool.
 You can conveniently allocate and manage temporary objects such as enemies and bullets.
-This module was my introduction to [anonymous structs](https://learn.microsoft.com/en-us/cpp/cpp/anonymous-class-types?view=msvc-170#anonymous-structs), used here to let you inherit from a base Object struct.
-The most important inherited member is the update callback, called when you update all objects in the pool.
+This module is where I first learned of [anonymous structs](https://learn.microsoft.com/en-us/cpp/cpp/anonymous-class-types?view=msvc-170#anonymous-structs), a C language extension enabling data inheritance.
+Game objects that you want in the pool will inherit from a base Object struct.
+The most important inherited member is the update callback, which is called when you update the entire pool.

 <!-- , a C extension enabling data inheritance of structs.
 With this mechanism, each object to be stored in the pool inherits the fields of a base type Object.
 The most important Object field is the update function pointer to be called when updating all objects. -->